Licious: How it is Emerging as a One-Stop Platform for Fresh Meat & Sea Food

 Late Deliveries

-Outside of Abhay's house, things went so bad that the startup had to close operations on the very first day of its launch in a country that is No 4 in meat production globally.
+Outside of Abhay's house, things went so bad that the startup had to close operations on the very first day of its launch in a country that is No. 4 in meat production globally.
 All of Licious' deliveries were late.
-Though the brand chased a a high-quality product solution, they didn't simply work that hard on the supply chain system.
-This is why it tool 15-20 more days for Licious to get back in business.
+Though the brand chased a high-quality product solution, it didn't simply work that hard on the supply chain system.
+This is why it took 15-20 more days for Licious to get back in business.

-Researchers found that there was dearth of cold storage facilities in India.
-Besides, storing meat well and retaining its freshness is a big challenge for many companies, which Licious is trying to capitalise on.
+Researchers found that there was a dearth of cold storage facilities in India.
+Besides, storing meat well and retaining its freshness is a big challenge for many companies, which Licious is trying to capitalize on.

 Some other Licious challenges include: